phreeza/manuscript_axon_potentials/doc/manuscript.md

 potentials in a fiber bundle.

-As an example case for a fiber bundle, we recorded from the barn owl nucleus laminaris. [@fig:expmethod] and [@fig:barnowl] showed that the low- and high-frequency components show qualitatively different behaviours as a function of recording location relative to the terminal zone.
+As an example case for a fiber bundle, we recorded from the barn owl nucleus laminaris. [@fig:expmethod] and [@fig:barnowl] showed that the low- (<1\ kHz) and high-frequency  (>2.5\ kHz) components show qualitatively different behaviours as a function of recording location relative to the terminal zone.
 The low-frequency component is a largely stationary phenomenon, while the fine structure of the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl]).
-Low-frequency components have a strong dipole moment, meaning that it contributes to the far-field EFP.
+Low-frequency components have a strong dipole moment, meaning that they contribute to the far-field EFP.
 Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena while the low-frequency component bears information about locations more distant from the recording site ([@fig:distscaling]), consistent with findings on non-axonal EFPs [@Pettersen2008Amplitude;@Leski2013Frequency].

-Note that the cutoff frequencies used to separate LFP and MUA are relatively high compared to those used in cortical or hippocampal studies, because our modeling and experiments were performed in the auditory system of the barn owl, which operates on very short time scales and, consequently, high frequencies.
+Note that the low-pass filtered EFP is calculated in a similar way to the LFP, with the exception that the cutoff frequencies used to separate the low- and high-pass filtered EFP are relatively high compared to those used in cortical or hippocampal studies to separate LFP and MUA.
+We applied these high cut-offs because our modeling and experiments were performed in the auditory system of the barn owl, which operates on very short time scales and, consequently, higher frequencies.
 We expect other systems operating on slower time scales to have lower optimal cutoff frequencies separating the components.
-Equation \ref{eqn:pmax} gives and indication of how the different spatial and temporal system properties relate to each other.
+Equation \ref{eqn:pmax} indicates how the different spatial and temporal system properties relate to each other to generate a dipole moment.

 Dipolar fields are essential for the generation of electrical field potentials at greater distances from the brain.
 The most prominent of